 Relying on social media for background checks is a risky path that gives rise to privacy concerns.
 Many companies are stumbling into a mess of legal and ethical implications.
 This can be avoided with more traditional background checks which are less legally or ethically treacherous.

 The bottom line

-Employers have valid rights to perform a background check when given the consent to do so.
+Employers have valid rights to perform the background check for job candidates when given the consent to do so.
 Employees are the most important investment a company makes – the wrong choice can cost irreplaceable time, money and safety.
 But practicing true balance goes a long way towards making the entire process as fair as possible – and that’s the goal we should all aim for.